Health writer and psychotherapist Jennifer Cawley shares the advice you need to know for opening up about mental health with children of all ages.

 With half of all mental health issues beginning by the age of 14, it’s important to talk to young people about their mental wellbeing as early as possible.
 Talking to them honestly can help them feel less scared and confused by their feelings, but it can be a tricky subject to broach.
-Health writer Jenni Cawley asks the experts why it’s so important for young people’s long-term happiness and their tips for striking up the conversation…
+Jennifer Cawley asks the experts why it’s so important for young people’s long-term happiness and their tips for striking up the conversation…

 Why should I talk to my child about mental health?